usefmahmud/linkify/README.md

 - Apply for jobs using his profile information.
 - View applied jobs and their status.

+This was a challenge to complete in 24 hours.
+Although the 24 hours are up, these are the only features I’ve completed so far, and I’ll pause here.

 ## Database Schema

 ![Supabase Database Schema](/public/screenshots/supabase-schema.png)